Using NIR in hardware#

 return None # Return none to allow nirtorch to map the node

-# Load a graph as a PyTorch module (`torch.nn.Module`)
+# Interpret a NIR graph as a PyTorch module (`torch.nn.Module`)

 nir_graph = ...